AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otiotool.md

 Modifications to the timeline(s) can be written out to a new file with the `--output <filename.otio>` option.

-Note: The input files are never modified unless the output path specifies the same file, in which case that file will be overwritten (not recommended).
+[!NOTE] The input files are never modified unless the output path specifies the same file, in which case that file will be overwritten (not recommended).

 ### Multiple Timelines